 Cat's claw comes in oral tablets, tea and capsules.
 Follow instructions on the package

 When taken by mouth, cat's claw may cause headaches, dizziness, and vomiting.

 Studies show that cat's claw isn’t toxic at standard dosing levels.
 At higher doses,

 Women who are pregnant or breastfeeding should not use cat's claw.

-There are no known significant food or drug interactions.
-Because cat's claw may stimulate
+There are no known significant food or medicine interactions.
+Because cat's claw may

-the immune system, people with certain conditions shouldn’t use it.
-These include
+stimulate the immune system, people with certain conditions shouldn’t use it.
+These

 include people with an overactive immune system.
 Cat's claw may also affect blood